tech-advantage/edc-popover-react/README.md

 #### Global

-When dark-mode is enabled, the CSS class `on-dark` is applied on the popover and the help icon.
+When dark-mode is enabled, the CSS class `on-dark` is applied on the popover, and the help icon only.

 So you can override this classes by CSS select the component as below sections and `.on-dark`